Code-Institute-Submissions/ColinHammarberg-MS2/readme.md

 * I would like to thank multiple people, for helping me along the way with my Second Milestone Project.
 The first individual that I would like to thank is Erik Wibom.
 Erik has helped me along the way and if I ever have any issues with the code that I've written, Erik is always there to help and give me feedback.
 So, a big THANK YOU Erik!
 * The second individual that I would like to thank is my Mentor Gurjot.
 Thank you for helping me along the way and giving me feedback on my projects.
 I'm super grateful!
 THANK YOU Gurjot!
-* I would also like to thank the Tutor Support Team at Code Institute.
-They are always there to help me and are always really quick.
-Much appreciated guys!
+* I have learned the typewriter effect from wathing and repeating after this youtube tutorial (https://www.youtube.com/watch?v=9ciubFUYYuM) which has been a real benefit for me to get a better understanding of these effects and how to accomplish them.
+* For my gallery page I have received help from (https://bootsnipp.com/snippets/aMGnk).
+A beatiful platform to receive ideas and important specific coding.
+* For my article section I have taken inspiration from (https://www.youtube.com/watch?v=PuckVFM5_0Y) and I would like to express my gratitute to (Online Tutorials) for learning me how to create these kind of cool effects.
+* For my contact page I have connected the form to Email.js together with my sendEmail.js file.
+I have used my knowledge from code institute to accomplish this, combined with help from the code institute tutor support team, which was a big help.
+Thank you for helping me out John!

 # ACKNOWLEDGEMENTS

 1. While I'm working on this project, I receive a lot of tutoring from my close friend and now even colleague, Erik Wibom.
 Erik is a talented Software Engineer.
 When I'm stuck at some point in my projects, he tutors me and gives me a better understanding.
 2. For the past few months I have been learning a lot from both Code Institute, but also from individual tutoring lessons and Youtube Tutorials which I believe is a real benefit.
 I have received a better understanding with CSS animations along side with many other things from watching and coding alongside Youtube tutorials.
 I'm very grateful for all of the resources that I can take usage of in my journey of becomming a full stack software developer.
 3. For my home page I received tutor lessons from Erik Wibom, and I'm actually really happy of how that page looks like at this point.
 Thank you for the help Erik!
-4. For my gallery page I have received help from (https://bootsnipp.com/snippets/aMGnk).
-A beatiful platform to receive ideas and important specific coding.
-5. For my contact page I have connected the form to Email.js together with my sendEmail.js file.
-I have used my knowledge from code institute to accomplish this, combined with help from the code institute tutor support team, which was a big help.
-Thank you for helping me out John!
-6. For my article section I have taken inspiration from (https://www.youtube.com/watch?v=PuckVFM5_0Y) and I would like to express my gratitute to (Online Tutorials) for learning me how to create these kind of cool effects.
-7. I would like to express my gratitute to Erik Wibom for helping me and for spending countless hours teaching me on his free time.
+4. I would like to express my gratitute to Erik Wibom for helping me and for spending countless hours teaching me on his free time.
 It really means a lot to me.
 So, thank you man!

+* I would also like to express my sincerely gratitude to Code Institute.
+While working on my project I have taken usage of the lessons which are always available, at any time.
+To be able to head backwards and refreshen my memory with the EmailJS function, readme.md file structure and many more elements have been a real benefit for me along the way.
+So, thank you code institute.

 # CONTENT, IMAGES & MEDIA